MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/analytics/embed-power-bi-workspaces.md

 > [!VIDEO https://www.microsoft.com/en-us/videoplayer/embed/RE3nnj4]

-The [How to edit an embedded report in an analytical workspace](https://youtu.be/_8WlwmSggcQ) video (shown above) is included in the [Finance and Operations playlist](https://www.youtube.com/playlist?list=PLcakwueIHoT_SYfIaPGoOhloFoCXiUSyW) available on YouTube.
+The [How to edit an embedded report in an analytical workspace](https://youtu.be/_8WlwmSggcQ) video (shown above) is included in the [Playlist](https://www.youtube.com/playlist?list=PLcakwueIHoT_SYfIaPGoOhloFoCXiUSyW) available on YouTube.

 ## What's next?